RimuEirnarn/colorful_string/README.md

 ## Issues

-Some functionality like true colors might not working for non-256color terminals.
-Or even some styles may not work.
+Some functionality like `true colors` may not work for non-256color terminals.

+**New**: There's an issue where if you try to put the same `Combination` or assign `Combination` to another `Combination` which already has the previous `Combination` attached, it'll most likely crash. (#1)

 ## Contribute

-You can submit your issue and pull request and i'll try to watch that.
+You can submit your issue and pull request.

-## License

-This package is licensed in MIT.